Justintime50/muffinscript/README.md

 - Takes `print("hello world")` and converts it into `print`, `(`, `"hello world"`, and `)`
 - Detects errors in characters
+- Should convert tokens to their most appropriate types

 ### Parser